wcx0206/astro-dracula-blog/src/content/posts/en/simple-github-tutorial.md

 git checkout -b BRANCH_NAME
 ```

 6. Execute your Git workflow.
-For example, edit files and use `git add` and `git commit` appropriately to save changes, ensuring that your commit messages are descriptive and conform to project conventions.
+For example, edit the file, save the changes using `git add` and `git commit` when appropriate (with a commit message that is also descriptive and conforms to the project's conventions), and then use `git push` to push the changes to the repository you Forked.

 7. When you believe your changes are complete, return to GitHub and navigate to the public repository address of the project.
 Click on `Pull requests` at the top to enter the pull request tab, then click the green `New pull request` button on the right.